Frequently Asked Questions

-Q. What type of Stem Cells do trained ProGenaCell physicians Use in their treatment practice?
+Q. What type of cells do trained ProGenaCell physicians Use in their treatment practice?

-A. Umbilical Allo Cord Blood Cells and Xeno Stem Cell Growth Factors.
+A. Umbilical Allo Cord Blood cells and Xeno Cellular Growth Factors.

 A. Cord blood cells come from human Umbilical Cords after a full-term natural birth.
 These cells generally number 100,000 to 300,000, but not enough for quantum healing.
 Skilled ProGenaCell scientists culture these cells in approved laboratories to amounts upwards from 10-50 million.
 These young, potent cells have the capability of traveling to injured, diseased and degenerative areas of the body and powerfully bringing about healthy changes.